| Package name | Weekly Downloads | Version | License | Updated |

 typesPrefix: I

-enumPrefix: false
+enumPrefix: falseoptionalResolveType

 type: boolean